Limited additional string solos and accompaniments were added in Phase II. They were:

-Thus, Phase II ended up adding both cello and string bass to a couple of the hymns and songs.
+Thus, Phase II ended up adding both cello and string bass to a couple of the hymns.